Infusion Nurses Certification Corporation

 Trisha M. Campbell,

-Trisha has a bachelor’s degree in nursing from Concordia University in Wisconsin and is currently pursuing a master’s degree at Grand Canyon University with a focus on nursing education with a future goal of becoming a clinical instructor.
+Trisha has been a registered nurse since 2003, and is currently employed as a nursing professional development generalist on the Medical Surgical Unit at Aurora Medical Center, Summit.
+Trisha holds a master’s degree in nursing education from Grand Canyon University.
 She has been an OCN® since 2009 and earned her CRNI® in 2018.
-A member of numerous professional nursing organizations, Trisha has been a member of INS since 2009 and is currently on the board of her local INS chapter in Wisconsin.
-She is a strong advocate in continuing education through certification and firmly believes that it is though certification that you build the foundation for continuing education and professional growth.
+A member of numerous professional nursing organizations, Trisha has been a member of INS since 2009 and is currently on the board of the local INS chapter in Wisconsin.
+She passionately believes that certification builds the foundation for continuing education and professional growth.

 The Infusion Nurses Society (INS) is an international nonprofit organization representing infusion nurses and other clinicians who are engaged in the specialty practice of infusion therapy.